privacygmail cleanupemail security

 MailMop: Privacy-First Architecture

-Processing location: Client-side (in your browser)
+Processing location: client-side (in your browser)

 What they access:

-• Metadata only: Email headers (sender, subject, date, size)
+• Metadata only: email headers (sender, subject, date, size)

 Privacy features:

-• Client-side processing - Runs entirely in your browser
+• Client-side processing: runs entirely in your browser

-• Metadata-only scope - Doesn't read email content
+• Metadata-only scope: doesn't read email content

-• No data storage - Doesn't keep your emails on servers
+• No data storage: doesn't keep your emails on servers

-• Source-available code - You can audit what it does on GitHub
+• Source-available code: you can audit what it does on GitHub

-• CASA 2 certified - Google verified their security
+• CASA 2 certified: Google verified their security

 How it works:

-2. Downloads email metadata to browser memory
+2. Downloads email metadata into browser memory

-3. Analysis runs locally on your device
+3. Runs the analysis locally on your device

-6. Refresh tokens in secure httpOnly cookies
+6. Stores refresh tokens in secure httpOnly cookies

 What's never uploaded:

-• Email content/body
+• Email content and body

 • Attachments